 Marijuana affects the entire body including the mind.
 The effects vary by individual but overall it is possible to experience a variance in length of time a marijuana high lasts.
 How an individual chooses to administer marijuana and introduce it into the system also impacts the duration of time a high effects the system.

 The quality of marijuana, administration and individual body system all factor into the high a person may experience.
 When ingested orally, the effects may be more mild but can last longer than several hours.
 A first time user of marijuana may not necessarily feel the same effects as a person who uses marijuana on a consistent basis but effects range from euphoria and panic to no effects at all.
+One thing that has been seen through tests is marijuana is shown to reduce dopamine in the brain.
 Some of the factors which affect the psychoactive effects of marijuana may include:

 Tetrahydrocannabinol (THC) is the active ingredient in marijuana which enters the body’s bloodstream rapidly after smoking marijuana.
 If ingested orally, it may take longer to be absorbed into the blood (20 minutes to 1.5 hours).
 THC is rapidly metabolized with approximately 65% excreted in feces and over 30% leaves the body via urine.
 THC is noticeable up to 3 days from the last dose of marijuana.
 Chronic uses may be detected weeks or months after last use.
 A single human hair may exhibit presence of marijuana for up to 90 days minimum.